• Skip to main content

 Care for Our Common Home

-In 2015, Pope Francis published his encyclical, Laudato Si, in which he invites the whole world, on every level, to transform the way we live in order to protect the life of our planet and all creatures, especially those living in poverty.
-As Daughters of Charity, we have accepted this invitation.
+In 2015, Pope Francis published his encyclical, Laudato Si, inviting the whole world, on every level, to transform the way we live in order to protect the life of our planet and all creatures, especially those living in poverty.
+In 2023, in Laudate Deum, he heightens the urgency of the need to respond to the climate crisis with concrete global actions.
+As Daughters of Charity, we continue our journey to integral ecology, from the perspective of “fair share,” which means we use our resources in ways that allow for others’ needs now and for future generations.

 We realize that those who are poor are the most vulnerable and the first to be threatened by the climate crisis.
-We are called to respond to this reality through lifestyle actions and by advocating to bring about transformation to support sustainable practices.
-The Province of St. Louise has joined the Laudato Si Action Platform, a 7-year process toward sustainability and integral ecology.
+The Province of St. Louise is in year 3 of our Laudato Si Action Plan of actions and advocacy to bring about transformation to support sustainable practices.
+See some of the steps in our journey toward sustainability and integral ecology in our local communities and ministries.

 Search